nix-community/nixpkgs-fmt/README.md

     <FILE>...
 File to reformat in place.
 If no file is passed, read from stdin.

 ```

+### Tree traversal

+When `nixpkgs-fmt` is given a folder as a file argument, it will traverse that
+using the same [ignore crate](https://crates.io/crates/ignore) as ripgrep,
+using 8 parallel threads.

+By default it will automatically ignore files reading `.ignore`, `.gitignore`,
+and `.git/info/exclude` files in that order.
+If additional files need to be
+ignored, it is also possible to add `--exclude <glob>` to the call.

 ## Installation

 nixpkgs-fmt is available in nixpkgs master. `nix-env -i nixpkgs-fmt`.